AI-Hypercomputer/maxtext/README.md

 5. View the job's logs in cloud logging.

     The link to your job's cloud logging is printed at the end of `multihost_job` output.
 Additionaly logs are saved to GCS when your job finishes, and this bucket's URL is also printed by `multihost_job`.

-6. Cleanup the QR when finished.

-    There is ongoing work to automate this step.

-    When your job is finished `multihost_job.py` will delete the TPUs for you.
-However you still need to delete the QR.
-You can check that your job is done because the QR will no longer be `ACTIVE`, but instead in state `SUSPENDED` since the nodes have been deleted.
-    ```
-    gcloud alpha compute tpus queued-resources list --filter=$RUN_NAME # You can remove the filter to list all QR in your project
-    ```
-    Then delete the QR

-    ```
-    gcloud alpha compute tpus queued-resources delete $RUN_NAME
-    ```

 # Runtime Performance Results